faisalmlalani/faisalmlalani.github.io/_posts/2020-04-03-the-crazy-ones-in-ladakh.md

 ---

 Due to the length of the experience, I’ve decided to separate this story into 2 parts.
-Check back __next Tuesday, Apr 13__ for the conclusion!
+Check back __next Tuesday, Apr 13__ for Part II!